sharmatime/anvil-docker/anvil-rstudio-base/README.md

 ## Using RStudio in Terra

-Detailed instuctions on accessing the AnVIL RStudio image can be found in the "[Working with project-specific images](https://broadinstitute.zendesk.com/knowledge/articles/360037269472)" documentation in Terra support.
+Detailed instructions on accessing the AnVIL RStudio image can be found in the "[Working with project-specific images](https://broadinstitute.zendesk.com/knowledge/articles/360037269472)" documentation in Terra support.

 ## Saving RStudio Data